System Design Space

 • Resolver-level security and filtering policies

-• DNS lookup contributes latency before the first network call and affects p95/p99 user-facing metrics.
+• Name resolution adds latency before the first network call and therefore affects user-facing p95/p99 metrics.

-• DNS configuration mistakes often look like app-level incidents, so dedicated DNS observability is essential.
+• DNS configuration mistakes often look like application incidents, so DNS needs dedicated observability.

-• Robust DNS design reduces incident blast radius and improves multi-region resilience.
+• Robust DNS design reduces incident blast radius and improves resilience in multi-region systems.

 Common mistakes

-Using very low TTL without estimating resulting authoritative load under traffic spikes.
+Using very low TTL without estimating the resulting load on authoritative servers during traffic spikes.

-Ignoring negative caching (NXDOMAIN) and causing unnecessary retry storms.
+Ignoring negative caching and causing unnecessary retry storms for missing names.

-Mixing business incidents with DNS incidents without dedicated cache/lookup observability.
+Mixing application incidents with DNS incidents without dedicated visibility into cache behavior and lookup time.

 Related chapters